ubikorp/lacking.org/_posts/playlists/2019-01-29-i-know-what-it-s-like.md

   pizzicato-5 vulfpeck mr-t-experience downtown-boys minders ratcat beechwood wild-reeds fatboy-slim mission-of-burma big-sandy home broncho thermals tipsy hugh-masakela fishbone dead-meadow bran-flakes king-chango sick-thoughts simpsons tommy-guerrero
-keywords: Jeff Tweedy, Marcellus Hall, Os Mutantes, The Lovin&#39; Spoonful, G.W.
-  Mclennan, The Spirit Of The Beehive, We Ragazzi, Hefner, Bajofondo, Field Music, The Mountain Goats, The Police, Beach Skulls, Oh Pep!, Billy F Gibbons, The Bottle Rockets, They Might Be Giants, Kalman Balogh, Alvin &#39;Red&#39; Tyler, The Maxwell Implosion, Apostle of Hustle, The Goodnight Loving, The Fratellis, Mclusky, Franklin Bruno, Pizzicato 5, Vulfpeck, Mr. T Experience, Downtown Boys, The Minders, Ratcat, Beechwood, The Wild Reeds, Fatboy Slim, Mission Of Burma, Big Sandy, Home, BRONCHO, The Thermals, Tipsy, Hugh Masakela, Fishbone, Dead Meadow, The Bran Flakes, King Chango, Sick Thoughts, The Simpsons, Tommy Guerrero
+keywords: Alvin &#39;Red&#39; Tyler, Apostle of Hustle, Bajofondo, Beach Skulls, Beechwood, Big Sandy, Billy F Gibbons, The Bottle Rockets, The Bran Flakes, BRONCHO, Dead Meadow, Downtown Boys, Fatboy Slim, Field Music, Fishbone, Franklin Bruno, The Fratellis, G.W.
+Mclennan, The Goodnight Loving, Hefner, Home, Hugh Masakela, Jeff Tweedy, Kalman Balogh, King Chango, The Lovin&#39; Spoonful, Marcellus Hall, The Maxwell Implosion, Mclusky, The Minders, Mission Of Burma, The Mountain Goats, Mr. T Experience, Oh Pep!, Os Mutantes, Pizzicato 5, The Police, Ratcat, Sick Thoughts, The Simpsons, The Spirit Of The Beehive, The Thermals, They Might Be Giants, Tipsy, Tommy Guerrero, Vulfpeck, We Ragazzi, The Wild Reeds
 ---
 It was a jam-packed evening, and we even got to fit in a request for Mission of Burma for Generoso and Lily, listening over the satcom from their armored zeppelin thrumming over the Iowa cornfields.
 Also: the world needs more Franklin Bruno.